 College English Guidelines for Reviewers

-Strong reviews—and thus strong reviewers—are vital to bringing the best versions of the best ideas to College English readers.
-Accordingly, all of us at the field office at the University of Delaware and at the NCTE home office in Urbana, IL, are more than grateful for those who are willing to provide this service.
+Strong reviews—and thus strong reviewers—are essential to bringing the best versions of the best ideas to College English readers.
+Accordingly, all of us at the field office at Oakland University and at the NCTE home office in Champaign, IL, are more than grateful for those who are willing to provide this essential service to the field.
 Reviewing well makes a permanent contribution to advancing the scholarly conversation.

-- Peer review is not only to adjudicate suitability for publication in College English.
-Improving an essay is equally, if not more, important to the scholarly enterprise, irrespective of its suitability for our specific venue.
-With that in mind, please offer the writer the most specific suggestions for improvement that you can formulate, regardless of your final opinion.
-This advice should encompass both your field-specific suggestions for developing the particular line of inquiry (method, evidence, citational contextualization) and more general suggestions about the genre features of academic essays (structure, cohesion, the function of an introduction/research review/conclusion).
+- The benefits of peer review go well beyond simply determining a submission’s suitability for publication in College English.
+Providing critical and constructive guidance to authors and, thus, working to improve scholarship are equally, if not more, important to our discipline.
+With that in mind, please offer our writer(s) the most specific suggestions for improvement that you can formulate, regardless of your final opinion of their work.
+The advice you provide should encompass both your field-specific suggestions for developing the particular line of inquiry (method, evidence, citational contextualization) and more general suggestions about the genre features of academic essays (structure, cohesion, the function of an introduction/research review/conclusion).

 - At the point of initial review, the reviewer has four options: reject; revise and resubmit; accept conditionally (pending revision); accept without revision.
-Please do NOT put the recommendation in the comments to the author but in the comments to the editor, who will synthesize your opinion with that of the other reviewers.
+Please do NOT put your recommendation in the comments to the author.
+Instead, you may discuss your decision in the comments to the editor, who will synthesize your review and evaluation with that of the other reviewer(s).
 Similarly, as we use reviewers of all ranks, peer review is anonymized at CE.
 Please do not include your contact information, as it will not be forwarded to the author.
 (If they write with a direct question for a review, the editor will forward the query.)

 - Accept conditionally and accept are typically used only at the point of resubmission of an R&R. When writing either of these, it is most helpful if you (1) include suggestions to improve the essay in the final revision and (2) describe clearly how you arrived at that opinion.
-If there is a disagreement among readers and the affirmative opinion is simply a statement of judgment, while the negative opinion is an evidenced argument, it is difficult for the editor to compare the reviews.
+If there is a disagreement among readers and the affirmative opinion is simply a statement of judgment, while the negative opinion is an evidenced argument, it may be difficult for the editor to compare the reviews.

 - At the point of resubmission of a revised manuscript, the only options are accept with revision, accept, and reject.
 If the evaluation suggests reject, it is most helpful to suggest alternate venues for publication and to describe what revisions might be most effective for the new target publication.